WizardInTheCave/ActivityTracker/README.md

 # Android Activity Tracker
-This application was something I developed over two weeks’ worth of evenings during my time at the University of Nottingham and helped me to get a better grip of Android development.
+This application was something I developed over two weeksâ€™ worth of evenings during my time at the University of Nottingham and helped me to get a better grip of Android development.
 Although not the most sophisticated app it makes use of quite a wide variety of android functionality including: